-The subject permit request is identical to that approved by the Commission in the previous permit, with two exceptions: the applicant now has requested non-exclusive use of an additional 40 parking spaces for a total of 80 spaces and, that any public cars that are parked in the lot at the sunset closing, will no longer be allowed to remain to 11:00 p.m., but will be required to leave the lot at sunset.
-Specifically, the subject proposal is to allow a valet service for the adjacent restaurants to utilize up to 80 parking spaces within the North Cardiff State Beach parking Lot beginning at 6:00 p.m. nightly.
+The subject permit request is identical to that approved by the Commission in the previous permit, with two exceptions: the applicant now has requested use of an additional 40 parking spaces for a total of 80 spaces in the public beach parking lot and, has changed the proposal to provide that any public cars that are parked in the lot at sunset, will no longer be allowed to remain to 11:00 p.m., but will be required to leave the lot at sunset.
+Specifically, the subject proposal is to allow a valet service for the adjacent restaurants to utilize up to 80 parking spaces within the North Cardiff State Beach parking lot beginning at 6:00 p.m. nightly.
 As proposed, the valet service for the adjacent restaurants would begin parking cars in the lot at 6:00 p.m., utilizing up to a maximum of 80 spaces, as spaces become available on a first come first serve basis.
 No particular spaces or area of the parking lot would be assigned for exclusive use and the public would continue to use the parking lot as it has already until its sunset closing.
 After sunset, the valet service would close the lot entrance and then only patrons of the restaurants (utilizing the valet service) would be permitted entrance to the lot and any non-valet parked cars that are in the parking lot when the entrance is closed, would have to leave.